tokkonopapa/WordPress-IP-Geo-Block/README.md

 * `ip-geo-block-maxmind-zip-ipv6` : url to Maxmind DB zip file for IPv6.
 * `ip-geo-block-ip2location-path` : absolute path where IP2Location DB file is saved.

-For more details, see `samples.php` combined together within this package.
+For more details, see `samples.php` bundled within this package.

 ### Other Notes: